-Prime Day, Amazon’s summer shopping event, will return for a sixth year, starting on Oct 13.
-The sales last two days—and deals have already begun.
-If 2020 is anything like last year, we’ll see deals on over a million products on Amazon sites around the world.
-Interested?
-Deal hunters should be able to track all the action via the company’s Prime Day landing page.
+Prime Day, Amazon’s summer shopping event, will return for a seventh year.
+This year it will be held earlier than usual, on June 21 and 22.
+If 2021 is anything like last year, we’ll see deals on over a million products on Amazon sites around the world.

 Read on for what you need to know about Prime Day and how to prepare.

 Note: To take advantage of Prime Day sales, you must be a member of Amazon Prime.
-This service is Amazon’s $120-a-year club that offers free two-day shipping on orders, as well as a litany of frills like free premium video and music streaming, free online photo storage, a Kindle lending library, and various promotional offers.
-New Prime members get a free 30-day trial, which means you can sign up, get the Prime deals, and then dump the membership before the $120 fee kicks in.
+This service is Amazon’s $119-a-year club that offers free two-day shipping on orders, as well as a litany of frills and various promotional offers.
+New Prime members get a free 30-day trial, which means you can sign up, get the Prime deals, and then dump the membership before the bill comes due.